pedropaulofb/langstring/README.md

 ## Author

-The LangString library is primarily developed and maintained by:
+The LangString library is developed and maintained by:

 - Pedro Paulo Favato Barcelos [[GitHub](https://github.com/pedropaulofb)] [[LinkedIn](https://www.linkedin.com/in/pedro-paulo-favato-barcelos/)]